Daggerpov/slack-channel-archive-visualizer/SLACK_BOT_SETUP.md

 The automated system follows this schedule:

-- **Until September 15, 2025**: Exports run every hour
-  - Fetches messages from the last 2 hours (with overlap for safety)
-  - Ensures no messages are missed during high-activity periods

-- **After September 15, 2025**: Exports run once daily at 2 AM
+- **Daily exports at 2:00 AM**
   - Fetches messages from the last 25 hours (with overlap for safety)
-  - Reduces API usage while maintaining complete coverage
+  - Ensures no messages are missed between runs
+  - Compatible with Vercel Hobby account limitations

 ## Troubleshooting